July 2025 Conference on the Implementation of the Two-State Solution: Planned recognition of Palestine

 In July 2025, French president Emmanuel Macron (pictured) announced that France would recognize Palestine.
 In the lead-up to the conference, France lobbied several Western allies to join in its recognition of Palestinian statehood.

 Prior to its initial postponement, the original purpose of the conference was to achieve further recognition of Palestinian statehood.
 At the time of the conference, 147 out of 193 UN member states (76%) recognized the State of Palestine.
 According to the Associated Press, the incumbent Netanyahu government of Israel, which boycotted the conference along with the United States, opposes Palestinian statehood and instead prefers "the status quo, where Israel maintains overall control, and Israelis have fuller rights than Palestinians".

 In May 2025, Macron suggested that the recognition of a Palestinian state could be considered during the conference.
 Israel rejected Macron's suggestion regarding recognition, stating that both the recognition and the conference itself would amount to a reward for Hamas.
 Foreign Minister Barrot responded by encouraging Prime Minister Netanyahu to revisit his 2009 remarks endorsing a two-state solution.
 On July 24, 2025, just before the conference, Macron announced that France would formally recognize Palestine at a ceremony convened in conjunction with the 80th session of the United Nations General Assembly.

 Maltese Prime Minister Robert Abela initially announced that Malta would recognize Palestine following the conference, though this decision was later delayed.
-In June 2025, NPR correspondant Daniel Estrin reported that Belgium, Luxembourg, Croatia, and Greece were expected to extend recognition during the conference.
+In June 2025, NPR correspondent Daniel Estrin reported that Belgium, Luxembourg, Croatia, and Greece were expected to extend recognition during the conference.
 According to Politico, France also lobbied the Netherlands and the United Kingdom to recognize Palestine.